-Models of the general form of Equation 1 have been called "inhomogeneous Markov interval (IMI) models" by Kass & Ventura, 2001, following Cox & Lewis, 1972, and "1-memory point processes" by Snyder & Miller, 1991.
-Two special cases of Equation 1 have been considered in the literature: multiplicative IMI models (Kass & Ventura, 2001, and references therein) and timerescaled renewal-process models (Barbieri, Quirk, Frank, Wilson &Brown, 2001; Koyama & Shinomoto, 2005; Reich, Victor & Knight, 1998).
+Models of the general form of equation 1.1 have been called inhomogeneous Markov interval (IMI) models by Kass and Ventura, 2001 (following Cox & Lewis, 1972) and 1-memory point processes by Snyder and Miller (1991).
+Two special cases of equation 1.1 have been considered in the literature: multiplicative IMI models (Kass & Ventura, 2001, and references therein) and time-rescaled renewal-process models (Barbieri, Quirk, Frank, Wilson, & Brown, 2001; Koyama & Shinomoto, 2005; Reich, Victor, & Knight, 1998).
 We label these, respectively, m-IMI and TRRP models.
-Both the m-IMI and TRRP models separate the dependence on t from the dependence on $t - s(t)$, but they do so differently.
-The purpose of this paper is to investigate their relationship to the stimulus-driven LIF model.
-Specifically, given a joint probability distribution of spike trains generated by an LIF model, we ask how close this distribution is to each of the best-fitting m-IMI and TRRP models, where closeness is measured using Kullback-Leibler divergence.
-This quantifies the extent to which the m-IMI model and the TRRP model can capture the dynamics of a stimulus-driven LIF neuron.
+Both models separate the dependence on t from the dependence on $t - s(t)$ , but they do so differently.
+The purpose of this letter is to investigate their relationship to the stimulus-driven LIF model.
+Specifically, given a joint probability distribution of spike trains generated by an LIF model, we ask how close this distribution is to each of the best-fitting m-IMI and TRRP models, where closeness is measured using Küllback-Leibler divergence.
+This quantifies the extent to which the m-IMI and TRRP models can capture the dynamics of a stimulus-driven LIF neuron.
 It also provides an interpretative distinction between the m-IMI and TRRP models themselves.

-2 Method
+2 Method \

-2.1 Leaky integrate-and-fire model
+2.1 Leaky Integrate-and-Fire Model.
 The LIF model is the simplest model that retains the minimal ingredients of membrane dynamics (Dayan & Abbott, 2001; Gerstner & Kistler, 2002; Koch, 1999; Tuckwell, 1988).
-The dynamics of the model are represented by the equation, where V(t) is the membrane potential of the cell body measured from its resting level, τ is the membrane decay time constant, and I(t) represents an input current.
-When the membrane potential reaches the threshold, v{th} , a spike is evoked and the membrane potential is reset to v_0 immediately.
+The dynamics of the model are represented by the equation, where V(t) is the membrane potential of the cell body measured from its resting level, $\tau$ is the membrane decay time constant, and I(t) represents an input current.
+When the membrane potential reaches the threshold, $v{th}$ , a spike is evoked, and the membrane potential is reset to $v_0$ immediately.

-$$\tau \frac{dV(t)}{dt} = -V(t) + I(t), \qquad (2.1)$$
+$$\tau \frac{dV(t)}{dt} = -V(t) + I(t),$$ (2.1)